 The land now known as Highland Orchard was originally part of Penryn’s Citrus Colony, and was at one time owned by Harry Butler, son of Penryn founding father P.W.Butler.
 After the Great Depression Butler was forced into bankruptcy and the orchard passed through several hands before the Aguilar family acquired it in 1947.

 In the 1960s growers began to plant mandarins, a crop that has been highly successful in Placer County.
-Today Tony and Noreen Aguilar and their son Tony,Jr. farm 10 acres.
 They started planting mandarins in 1990, with a five-year plan to plant 200 trees per year.
-Today they have 10 acres planted in mandarins, and Noreen Aguilar says “it’s not your father’s farming, where they took their fruit to the fruit sheds, saw it off on trains to who knows where, and they maybe earned some money at the end of the season.”
-Today they embrace direct marketing, with 60% of their mandarins sold on the farm and 40% to wholesalers.
+Today they have 10 acres planted in mandarins, and they embrace direct marketing, with 60% of their mandarins sold on the farm and 40% to wholesalers.

 The mandarin harvest starts in Mid-November and continues through mid-January.
-The Aguilar family, with lots of good help, sells their crop from the farm for two months each year.
+Highland Orchards, with lots of good help, sells their crop from the farm for two months each year.
 They enjoy the interaction with their customers, who can experience the whole process from orchard to table.
 Their customers know they can expect top quality at Highland Orchard, and return year after year for this great tasting winter treat.